Sharafunneesa-pp/ragchatbot-assist/README.md

 🤝 Contributing

-We welcome contributions!
+I welcome contributions!
 If you would like to contribute to this project, please follow these steps:

 Fork the repository.
 Create a new branch for your changes.